marcosscruz/tic-tac-toe/README.md

-# Tic-Tac-Toe Game in C++
+# Tic-Tac-Toe Implementations in Different Programming Languages

-## Description

-This repository contains a simple and functional implementation of the classic Tic-Tac-Toe game in C++.
-Tic-Tac-Toe, also known as "Noughts and Crosses," is a strategy game for two players where the goal is to fill three consecutive spaces horizontally, vertically, or diagonally with your symbol (X or O).
+This repository contains simple implementations of the classic Tic-Tac-Toe (or Noughts and Crosses) game in various programming languages, including C++, Java, Python, and JavaScript.
+The goal is to showcase how the same game can be created in different languages, enabling a comparison between them.

-## Key Features
+## Implementations

+### C++

-- Play the Tic-Tac-Toe game against a human opponent on the same computer.
+- [Tic-Tac-Toe in C++](cpp/tic_tac_toe.cpp): C++ implementation of Tic-Tac-Toe, where two players can play on the same computer.

-- Player switching and checking for victory or a draw.
-- Display the game board on the screen to track the game's progress.
-- Option to play again after the end of a match.
+### Java

+- [Tic-Tac-Toe in Java](java/TicTacToe.java): Java implementation of Tic-Tac-Toe with a simple graphical interface.

+### Python

+- [Tic-Tac-Toe in Python](python/tic_tac_toe.py): Python implementation of Tic-Tac-Toe with a terminal interface.

+### JavaScript

+- [Tic-Tac-Toe in JavaScript](javascript/tic_tac_toe.js): JavaScript implementation of Tic-Tac-Toe that can be run in web browsers.

-## How to Run the Game
+## How to Run

-1. Clone or download this repository to your local machine.
-2. Compile the source code (the .cpp file) using a compatible C++ compiler.
-3. Run the game in the terminal or command prompt.
-4. Follow the on-screen instructions to make your moves.

-Feel free to explore and customize this source code to add additional features or improve the user interface.
-It's a great project for students looking to practice C++ programming concepts or simply have fun with a classic game!

-**Note:** Ensure that you have a C++ development environment set up on your system before running the game.
-Due to the code having certain library imports related to the WIndowns operating system, it is likely that it will not work on another operating system.
+Each implementation of Tic-Tac-Toe has its own execution instructions.
+You can find specific details in the directories of each language mentioned above.
+Make sure to have the appropriate development environment set up for the respective language.

+## Contributions

+You are welcome to contribute more implementations in other languages or improve the existing ones.
+Follow the contribution guidelines and open a pull request to share your implementations.

+## License

+This project is licensed under the MIT License.
+Please see the [LICENSE](LICENSE) file for details.

+## Credits

+This project was inspired by the idea of demonstrating how a simple application can be created in multiple programming languages.
+We appreciate the open-source community for their contributions.